 Fault case 1 2 3

-v{2w},v{7w} $v{1 w}, v{5 w}$ v{6w},v{8w}
+v{2w},v{7w} $v{1\ w},\ v{5\ w}$ $v{6\ w},\ v{8\ w}$

 u $v{4 w m}, v{9 w m}$ $v{2 w m}, v{6 w m}$ $v{3 w m}, v{7 w m}$

 P{2r}, β_7 P{1r}, β_2 P{6r}, β_3

-\overline{y} ω{9g},P{4g} ω{5g},P{6g} ω{8g},P{7g}
+y ω{9a} , P{4a} ω{5a} , P{6a} ω{8a} , P{7a}

-It is worth noting that the results summarised in Table II were achieved by performing the Failure Mode & Effect Analysis (FMEA), which represents an important engineering and powerful tool applied to dynamic processes, as described in [18].
-In practice, for each fault case, the measurements reported in Table II represent the most sensitive signals acquired from the model of (1) in the presence of the considered fault situations.
+The results summarised in Table 2 were achieved by performing a fault sensitivity analysis, which represents an viable tool applied to dynamic processes, as described in (Simani and Farsoni (2018)).
+In practice, for each fault case, the measurements reported in Table 2 represent the most sensitive signals acquired from the model of Eq.
+(1) in the presence of the considered fault situations.
 Obviously, when a different fault scenario has to be analysed, different measurements should probably be considered.
+Moreover, even if it is assumed that the faults do not occur at the same time, this does not limit the validity of the proposed approach, as highlighted in (Simani and Farsoni (2018)).
+On the other hand, the fault can be diagnosed whatever their localisation.

-Finally, it is worth noting that the disturbance decoupling procedure considered in this work and addressed in Section III represents the key contribution of this paper.
-This strategy was not considered in the work by the same authors [11], [12] and that it was only partially investigated in [13], [14].
-In fact, the proposed methodology is fundamental since the disturbance and the uncertainty effects due to the interactions among the wind turbines of the wind farm can reduce the capabilities of the sustainable control scheme.
+Finally, it is worth noting that the disturbance decoupling procedure considered in this work and addressed in Section 3 represents the key contribution of this paper.
+The proposed methodology is fundamental since the disturbance and the uncertainty effects due to the interactions among the wind turbines of the wind farm can reduce the capabilities of the sustainable control scheme.
 In fact, these disturbance terms can mask the effects of the fault conditions regarding the wind turbines, as highlighted in the following.

-III.
-SUSTAINABLE CONTROL DESIGN
+3. FAULT TOLERANT CONTROL DESIGN

-The proposed sustainable control scheme is developed in three steps.
+The proposed sustainable control scheme is developed in 3 steps.
 The first stage concerns the identification of the mathematical description of the nonlinear disturbance terms, which are used for the development of the NLGA fault reconstructors.
 Thus, the estimated faults are employed for the compensation of both the measured and control signals affected by the faults themselves.

 In order to obtain reliable and robust solutions, the disturbance terms affecting the model under diagnosis need to be cancelled out.
-Section II shown how these terms derive from two effects: one is due to the wind signal $v{i\,w}$ regarding the i-th wind turbine system via its power coefficient factor C_p .
-The elimination of this term was already addressed by the same authors in [7] but developed only for a single wind turbine model.
-The same strategy will be exploited here and developed for the different wind turbines of the park; the second disturbance term is generated by the interactions among the wind turbine systems, and described by the wind signals $v{i\,w\,m}(t)$ of the different wakes.
+Section 2 shown how these terms derive from 2 effects: one is due to the wind signal v{iw} regarding the i-th wind turbine system via its power coefficient factor C_p .
+The elimination of this term was already addressed by the same authors in (Simani and Castaldi (2014)) but developed only for a single wind turbine model.
+The same strategy will be exploited here and developed for the different wind turbines of the park; the second disturbance term is generated by the interactions among the wind turbine systems, and described by the wind signals $v{jwm}(t)$ of the different wakes